dursunkoc/project/README.markdown

 You are reading the REAME for this fake project.

 All rights reserved.
-May 2013
+October 2013.
+Dursun KOC